gloriabenoit/DNAnexus-GWAS/docs/index.md

 The [first section](input.md) is done locally and does not cost anything.

 > Please be aware that storing files onto DNAnexus will result in a monthly cost.
-You may check its value in the *SETTINGS* tab on your project's web page.
+You may check its current value in the *SETTINGS* tab on your project's web page, or compute it using the [UKB RAP Rate Card](https://20779781.fs1.hubspotusercontent-na1.net/hubfs/20779781/Product%20Team%20Folder/Rate%20Cards/BiobankResearchAnalysisPlatform_Rate%20Card_Current.pdf).

 ### Using PLINK2